 Life insurance premiums are primarily based on your age, health and lifestyle which means that older people and individuals with pre-existing health issues generally pay more for their insurance than young and healthy people.
-As with auto insurance or any other type of insurance, life insurance also takes into consideration individual characteristics and circumstances when coming up with an insurance quote.
+As with auto insurance or any other type of insurance, life insurance underwriters also take into consideration individual characteristics and circumstances when creating an insurance policy quote.

 You might be tempted to lie about your age or health risks to avoid a huge premium, but don’t even entertain the idea.
-Purposely lying on your life insurance application is fraud, and you’ll probably get caught.
+Purposely lying on your life insurance application is insurance fraud and you will probably get caught.
 A number of things can happen when you lie on your life insurance application and get caught.
-This article will help you understand how insurers catch lies on applications and what could happen to you if you do get caught telling a lie.
+This article will help you understand how insurers catch lies on applications and what could happen to you if you do get caught being untruthful in your responses.

 Lying on a life insurance application

-Lying on your life insurance application can be tempting to get a better quote.
-However, if you’re caught lying on your application, there are a number of consequences you can face.
+Lying on your life insurance application can be tempting to get a better rate.
+However, if you are caught lying on your application, there are a number of consequences you can face.

-Lying on your life insurance application is actually pretty common, especially among people who are older or have health problems.
-Here are a few of the common things that people lie about on their life insurance application:
+Lying on a life insurance application is actually pretty common, especially among people who are older or have health problems.
+Here are a few typical items that people lie about on their life insurance application:

 - Age: Someone may lie about their age by saying they are younger.